 In the preparation phase, the environment needs to be planned and set up.
 In order to observe and record protocol traffic, at least one client and at least one server application instance (or in the case of peer-to-peer applications, two instances) should be running.
 These instances may or may not be running on the same device, and if multiple devices are used, these need not be of the same type (e.g. one can be an ordinary computer, while the other an industrial programmable logic controller (PLC)).
 This approach needs no access to the source code or the compiled application binaries, nor does it need access to the memory of the devices where these are running.
 The only requirement is that there has to be a way to monitor and capture network traffic flowing between the application instances.
-This is typically done by running tcpdump or Wireshark on one of the devices or connecting them via a hub (or a switch with port mirroring configured), and then capturing traffic from a third device that is also connected to the hub.
+This is typically done by running tepdump or Wireshark on one of the devices.